isimane/Comsetics-WebApplication/README.md

 NUOVA is a beginner web application for cosmetics products.
 It aims to provide a simple and intuitive interface for users to explore and find cosmetics products.
-The application leverages AI for product recommendations.

 Features:
     Browse and search for cosmetics products
     User authentication and management with Flask-Login
-    AI-based product recommendations using pandas and scikit-learn Responsive design with Tailwind CSS
+    Responsive design with Tailwind CSS

 Technologies Used:
     Frontend: Tailwind CSS, JavaScript
     Backend: Flask, SQLite, Flask-Login
     AI: pandas, scikit-learn

 Installation:
     Prerequisites
     Python 3.x